DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 | **Tyneside** † | 225 | 354 | 64 |
 | Calderdale and Kirklees | 223 | 313 | 71 |

-† denotes a short listed area
+† denotes a short-listed area

 ### Location of accredited providers